d3sformal/debug-infra-gentests/notes/000-TODOs.md

 * investigate memory instruction instrumentation via Pin from the AURORA tool
     * [repo](https://github.com/RUB-SysSec/aurora)

+# TOPIC: Modification of incoming arguments
+* are there assumptions in the IR, that would break if we replaced arguments mid-function?
+    * the idea is to "introduce new `alloca`d variable (`%x`)" for each `%n` argument and replace each `%n` occurence with the new `%x`
+* `const`ness vs `IR`-level modifications
+    * does `-O3`, etc. impact the number of arguments in IR? (e.g. via more agressive const propagation?)
+    * if prohibitive for argument "hijacking", can we at least "remove" `const`

 # TOPIC: Extras
 * **[CLOSED]** report mangling bug (after rebuild of latest llvm project)